MBBS Fees in Philippines for Indian Students 2025: Top Medical Colleges

 2. Is MBBS cheap in the Philippines?

 Yes, the cost of MBBS education is affordable in the Philippines.
-The whole course can be completed in INR 20 to 35 lakhs.
+The Philippines MBBS fees for the whole course is around INR 20 to 35 lakhs.
 This fee can vary depending on the college.

 3. What are the earnings of a doctor in the Philippines?